Engineering Junkies

 Drones might one day ease the burden on Nepalese guides who brave perilous climbs to clear the tons of trash left behind by climbers and possibly provide urgent aid to those in need.

-This journey across the icefall usually happens at night when temperatures are lowest and the ice is more stable.
-However, using drones can make a significant difference.
+This route across the icefall is usually done at night, when temperatures are at their lowest and the ice is considered more stable.
+Even so, it remains one of the most dangerous parts of the climb.
+This is where drones could make a real difference.

-They had to consider how the drone would perform at high altitudes, facing temperatures ranging between -15° to 5°C (5 to 41°F), and winds reaching up to 15 meters per second.
+They had to understand how the drone would handle thin air at high altitude, freezing temperatures ranging from -15°C to 5°C (5°F to 41°F), and strong winds reaching up to 15 meters per second.

-Following the successful test, the Nepalese government has contracted a local drone service company to establish a drone delivery operation on the southern slope of Everest.
+After the successful trials, the Nepalese government moved forward by partnering with a local drone service provider to begin setting up an official drone delivery system on the southern side of Everest.

 / You Might Also Like /